 Jochen Rindt holds a unique position in the annals of Formula 1 - but it's not a happy one.
-The 28-year-old Austrian driver is the only man to have been crowed world champion posthumously.
+The legendary Austrian driver is the only man to have been crowed world champion posthumously.

 In 1970 Rindt was driving for Team Lotus alongside John Miles.
 He won the Monaco Grand Prix with what his race engineer Herbie Blash called "the race of his life" after Jack Brabham crashed out on the last corner of the final lap.